-The deferred tax assets include an amount of \$2,400,000 (2021: \$7,351,000) which relates to Australian carried-forward tax losses.
-New Zealand carry forward tax losses amount to \$353,000 (2021: \$82,000).
+The deferred tax assets include an amount of \$8,100,000 (2022: \$2,400,000) which relates to Australian carried-forward tax losses.
+The primary driver of the increased carried-forward losses, is the growth in WIP and disbursements during the year.
+New Zealand carry forward tax losses amount to \$293,000 (2022: \$353,000).
 The Group has concluded that the deferred assets will be recoverable using the estimated future taxable income based on the approved business plans and budgets for the Group.
 The losses can be carried forward indefinitely and have no expiry date.
 See note 5(c) for more details.